PhD in Nursing Scholarships

 For scholarships and fellowships that are for nursing students, check out the following groups:

-You college can also be a source for scholarships and fellowships.
-Most college have financial aid departments that offer money to students for colleges, and at the PhD level, specific departments typically have positions open for fellows who work as teaching assistants or research assistants in exchange for money for college.
+Your college can also be a source for scholarships and fellowships.
+Most colleges have financial aid departments that offer money to students for colleges, and at the PhD level, specific departments typically have positions open for fellows who work as teaching assistants or research assistants in exchange for money for college.
 With all of these options for scholarships and fellowships, as well as the grants, student loans, and tuition repayment programs available through some employers, there is no reason to think that you can’t afford an advanced degree in the nursing field.

-Top PhD Programs for Nurses
+PhD Programs for Nurses

 If you already have had a significant amount of education in the nursing field, and are looking to advance your career even further, a PhD in Nursing is an excellent consideration.
 Persons who obtain a PhD in nursing are primed to become leaders in the field of healthcare, often becoming administrators or managers.
 Below you will find a list of quality programs perfect for anyone interested in expanding their nursing career opportunities.